hellorei/hellorei/README.md

 These are some of the things I'm interested in:

-- Startups and tech companies
+- Helping startups and tech companies
+- R&D and technology productization
-- Collaborating open source projects and tech content creators
+- Collaborating with open-source projects and tech content creators
 - Supporting social tech and non-profit initiatives
 - Participating in tech meetups, conferences, and events